-Imperialist reaction makes extensive use of chauvinism to incite nationalist conflicts, persecute entire nationalities and national groups (anti-semitism, racial discrimination against Negroes and the peoples of the under-developed countries), blunt the class consciousness of the working people and divert letariat and its allies from the class struggle.
+Imperialist reaction makes extensive use of chauvinism and racism to incite nationalist and racial conflicts, persecute entire nationalities and races (anti-Semitism, racial discrimination against Negroes and the peoples of the under-developed countries), blunt the class consciousness of the working people and divert the proletariat and its allies from the class struggle.

 Clericalism is acquiring ever greater importance in the political and ideological arsenal of imperialism.
-The clericals do not confine themselves to using the Church and its ramified machinery.
-They now have their own big political parties which in many capitalist countries are in power.
-They set up their own trade union, youth, women's and other organisations and split the ranks of the working class and all working people.
-The monopolies lavishly subsidise clerical parties and organisations which exploit the religious sentiments of the working people and their superstitions and prejudices.
+Clericalism does not confine itself to using the Church and its ramified machinery.
+It now has its own big political parties which in many capitalist countries are in power.
+By setting up its own trade union, youth, women's and other organisations clericalism splits the ranks of the working class and all working people.
+The monopolies lavishly subsidise clerical parties and organisations, which exploit the religious sentiments of the working people and their superstitions and prejudices.

 Bourgeois ideology assumes a variety of forms and uses the most diverse methods and means of deceiving the working people.
 But they all boil down to the same thing-defence of the declining capitalist system.
-The ideas running through the political and economic theories of the modern bourgeoisie, through its philosophy and sociology, through its ethics and aesthetics, substantiate monopoly domination, justify exploitation, defame social property and collectivism, glorify militarism and war, whitewash colonialism and racialism, and foment enmity and hatred among the peoples.
+The ideas running through the political and economic theories of the modern bourgeoisie, through its philosophy and sociology, through its ethics and aesthetics, substantiate monopoly domination, justify exploitation, defame social property and collectivism, glorify militarism and war, whitewash colonialism and racism, and foment enmity and hatred among the peoples.

-Anti-Communism is becoming the main instrument of reaction in its struggle against the democratic forces of Asia, Africa and Latin America.
+Anti-communism is becoming the main instrument of reaction in its struggle against the democratic forces of Asia, Africa and Latin America.
 It is the meeting ground of imperialist ideology and the ideology of the feudal, pro-imperialist elements and the reactionary groups of the bourgeoisie of the countries which have gained their freedom from colonial tyranny.

-The anti-popular circles of those countries seek to tone down the general democratic content of nationalism, to play up its reactionary aspect, to push aside the democratic forces of the nation, to prevent social progress, and to hinder the spread of scientific Socialism.
-At the same time they advance theories of "Socialism of the national type," propagate socio-philosophical doctrines that are, as a rule, so many variations of the petty-bourgeois illusion of Socialism, an illusion which rules out the class struggle.
+The anti-popular circles of those countries seek to tone down the general democratic content of nationalism, to play up its reactionary aspect, to push aside the democratic forces of the nation, to prevent social progress, and to hinder the spread of scientific socialism.
+At the same time they advance theories of "socialism of the national type", propagate socio-philosophical doctrines that are, as a rule, so many variations of petty-bourgeois illusions about socialism, illusions which rule out the class struggle.
 These theories mislead the people, hamper the development of the national liberation movement and imperil its gains.

 National-democratic, anti-imperialist ideas are becoming widespread in the countries which have liberated themselves from colonial oppression.
-The Communists and other proponents of these ideas patiently explain to the masses the untenability of the illusion that it is possible to ensure national independence and social progress without an active struggle against imperialism and internal reaction.
-They come out actively against chauvinism and other manifestations of reactionary ideology, which justify despotic regimes and the suppression of democracy.
-At the same time the Communists act as exponents of the Socialist ideology, rallying the masses under the banner of scientific Socialism.
+The Communists and other proponents of these ideas patiently explain to the masses the untenability of the illusion that national independence and social progress are possible without a determined struggle against imperialism and internal reaction.
+They come out actively against chauvinism and other manifestations of reactionary ideology, which justify despotic régimes and the suppression of democracy.
+At the same time the Communists act as exponents of socialist ideology, rallying the masses under the banner of scientific socialism.

 The ideological struggle of the imperialist bourgeoisie is spearheaded primarily against the working class and its Marxist-Leninist parties.
-Social-Democracy in the working-class movement and revisionism in the Communist movement reflect the bourgeois influence in the working class.
+Social-Democracy in the working-class movement and revisionism in the Communist movement reflect bourgeois influence on the working class.